mzsprojects/Data-Analytics-Projects/RFM Analysis/README.md

 The CustomerID column contained 1,35,080 NULL values.
 Since there was no data available to identify these values, these records were dropped.

+The data is spread from December 2010 to December 2011.
-The data is very old.
-Hence, the date after the last order is considered as reference.
+Since it is very old, the date after the last order is considered as reference.

 <h1>Observations</h1>